Varunmargam/My_Blogs/clm7xh14w000a08l777szgxpb.md

         * `matchLabels`**:** Specifies the labels that the Deployment uses to select the pods it should manage.

-(Give me a list of labels that we can specify in the matchLabels field in the Deployment manifest file (ChatGPT unavailable)

 * `template`**:** Describes the pods that the Deployment creates and manages:

     * `metadata`**:** Contains metadata about the pod template: